BestTimesToVisit.com Logo

 Taxis

-Readily available throughout Nassau, taxis are metered but be sure to confirm the fare before starting your journey.
+Readily available throughout Nassau, taxis are metered but it's wise to agree on a fare beforehand, especially for trips outside the main tourist areas.
 They are a convenient option for shorter distances or late-night travel.
-Flag them down on the street or find them at designated taxi stands.

 Cost:Starting fare around $3, with rates increasing per mile.
-Negotiate a price for longer journeys outside of the city center.
+Negotiate for longer journeys.

 Jitneys (Minibuses)

 Tip:Be prepared for a crowded ride, especially during peak hours.
-Ask locals or check online for routes and schedules.
+Ask locals for the correct jitney to take; routes aren't always clearly marked.
 Exact change is usually preferred.

 Water Taxis